-- Due to the student's need for an accommodation that would enable the student to access the state assessment. - Through the Nonstandard Accommodation Tool Single Sign-on Application. - With completed student information and any other requested information.
+- Due to the student's need for an accommodation that would enable the student to access the state assessment. - Through the Nonstandard Accommodation Tool in the Single Sign-on application. - With completed student information and any other requested information.

-The requested accommodation must not impact the reliability or validity of the test and the request may not exempt a student from taking any portion of the OSTP test(s).
+The requested accommodation must not impact the reliability or validity of the test, and the request may not exempt a student from taking any portion of the OSTP test(s).

-Calculator Requirements
+Calculator Policy